Grease Trap Sizing

 Some Municipal codes force drains to be attached to the grease trap.
 Minimal grease goes down the drains.
 Enzymes are frequently used to clean the grout on tiled floors.
 The enzymes disturb the natural bacteria in the trap allowing the grease to liquefy and pass through trap.

 Outside in-ground grease interceptors are frequently not possible due to space restrictions inside and outside of a restaurant.
 The space in a food court restaurant is extremely limited.
 The installation of in-ground grease interceptors in congested downtown areas is not conceivable.
 The space requirements as well as the construction required to install grease interceptors is not always practical.
 The concept of only allowing a large in-ground grease interceptor to meet compliancy is irrelevant and out-dated.
 A grease interceptor does not always perform to current grease recovery standards if not maintained on a monthly schedule.

 Goslyn Grease Recovery Device Sizing

-Goslyn Grease trap sizing is based on the drainage time of the attached appliances.
+Goslyn Grease Recovery Device sizing is based on the drainage time of the attached appliances.
 The size of the 3-compartment sink is a key element.
-A Goslyn Grease Recovery Device separates the FOG from the wastewater as it enters the device.
-Grease free wastewater goes down the drain while the FOG is collected in a visible cassette.
-Wastewater from an automatic dishwasher will not bypass a Goslyn Grease Trap.
+The Goslyn separate the fats, oils, and grease (FOG) from the waste water as it enters the device.
+Grease free waste water goes down the drain while the FOG is collected in a visible cassette.
+Waste water from an automatic dishwasher will not bypass a Goslyn as the inflow of waste water in controlled.
 A full 3-compartment sink will take 1 to 2 minutes to drain if the Goslyn is properly sized.
-FOG will not enter the sanitary sewer or Septic system with a Goslyn Automated Grease Recovery Device.
-Goslyn Grease Traps separate the grease from multiple fixtures simultaneously.
+FOG will not enter the sanitary sewer or Septic system.
+Goslyn separate the grease from multiple fixtures simultaneously.